Tricholoma saponaceum: Distribution and habitat

 Tricholoma saponaceum is a terrestrial mushroom found in Europe and North America.
 It is abundant in the Pacific Northwest and Rocky Mountains.
 It is found in coniferous and deciduous woodlands (more commonly the former in North America) from late summer to late autumn.
 Spruce, live oak, tanoak, and madrone are species it can be associated with in the western United States.
 It is associated with oak in Central and southern Europe.

 Toxicity

-Bland or mild tasting, the fungus is usually classified as inedible or possibly mildly poisonous in guidebooks.
+Bland or mild tasting, the fungus is usually classified as inedible or poisonous in guidebooks.
 It contains toxins which can cause severe gastric upset.